skyfielders/python-skyfield/skyfield/documentation/api.rst

 .. currentmodule:: skyfield.toposlib

-You can create a vector function that computes the location of any position on the Earth’s surface.
+You can ask Skyfield to compute the position of any geographic location on the Earth’s surface.
-Start with a reference model of the Earth’s exact shape:
+First, choose a reference model of the Earth’s exact shape (click either name to learn more about them):

 * `wgs84`
 * `iers2010`

-Then ask the model for the location of a given longitude and latitude:
+Then, call one of the model’s methods to build an object representing a specific longitude and latitude.
+Both of the above models are instances of the `Geoid` class and offer these methods:

 .. autosummary::

-   Geoid
    Geoid.latlon
    Geoid.subpoint

-Finally, the resulting geographic location can compute its position at any specified time by combining its coordinates with the orientation and rotation of the Earth:
+Finally, the resulting `GeographicPosition` can compute its position at any specified time, by combining its coordinates with the orientation of the Earth at that moment:

 .. autosummary::

-   GeographicPosition
    GeographicPosition.at
    GeographicPosition.lst_hours_at
    GeographicPosition.refract